Can I donate via PayPal?

 The organic label is the most stringently regulated and trustworthy label on foods in the marketplace.
 The majority of participants in the organic community have high integrity.

 It’s a shame that the USDA’s accreditation program has yet to hit its stride and guarantee the authenticity of all organic food.
-In the meantime, we encourage you to consult the scorecards on The Cornucopia Institute website so you can support the true heroes in this industry.
+In the meantime, we encourage you to consult the scorecards on The Cornucopia Institute website so you can support authentic organic farmers.

 There are few alternatives to certified organic food, and fighting for the authenticity of the organic label is worth all of our efforts.